CA-Virtual-API-Examples/Adidas-miCoach/README.md

 Full details of the request-response pairs making up the sample API can be seen in the Editor tab.

-Note the use of the string pattern {{=[:Email:]}} in the "Append error log".
+Note the use of the string pattern {{=[:Email:]}} in the "Append error log" pair.
-This will generate a random email address in the response when the request is sent.
+This will generate a random email address in the response.